Sunday, May 21, 2023

 Irmos.
 The youths from Judea, having come to Babylon of old, by their faith in the Trinity trampled down the flame of the furnace, chanting, O God of our fathers, blessed are you.

-You gave strength, O Maiden, to the suffering woman; so, also, heal now our diseases by your authority, Virgin and Protector, and furnish to us your beneficence in this life.
+You gave strength, O Maiden, to the suffering woman; so, also, heal now our diseases by your authority, O Virgin and Protector, and furnish to us your beneficence in this life.

-Your grace, Virgin, spreading out everywhere saves all men; therefore, those who have obtained your kindnesses hasten, O Protector, to your holy temple, hymning your glory.
+Your grace, O Virgin, spreading out everywhere saves all men; therefore, those who have obtained your kindnesses hasten, O Protector, to your holy temple, hymning your glory.

 Patmos has found a great prize—your august icon, O Queen.
 Therefore she enjoys the wealth of your favor and ever extols your many miracles with grateful voices.